continuouspipe/continuouspipe/documentation/content/guides/symfony.md

 ![](/images/guides/symfony/cp-pipelines.png)

-If you know load the Remote pipeline endpoint in the browser you should see the Symfony toolbar at the bottom of the page indicating that it is in development mode.
+If you now load the Remote pipeline endpoint in the browser you should see the Symfony toolbar at the bottom of the page indicating that it is in development mode.

 ![](/images/guides/symfony/endpoint-view-toolbar.png)